jamesmu03/zephyr-hrm/README.md

 ## Merge Your Development Branch and create a Merge Request

 * Merge your branch for the buffered differential ADC sampling into your main branch.
-* Create a Merge Request back to the parent repository `main` branch and assign it to Dr. Palmeri.
+* Create a Merge Request back to the `main` branch **in your repository** (not the parent repository that you forked from)
+  * Assign this Merge Request to yourself
+  * Assign Dr. Palmeri as a `Reviewer`.
+  * Merge your Merge Request once Dr. Palmeri has reviewed your code.

 ## Part III: Steady-State PWM Output